top of page

 Regulation is the standard maintenance procedure whereby mechanical adjustments are made to ensure optimal performance and responsiveness from your piano.

-The piano action (see fig. 1 and fig. 2) is a complex system of levers comprised of thousands of moving parts, designed to efficiently transfer energy from each key to its respective strings.
+The piano action is a complex system of levers comprised of thousands of moving parts, designed to efficiently transfer energy from each key to its respective strings.
 Many of the action components incorporate natural materials which settle, compress, expand, and contract with time, use, and weather fluctuations.
 These dimensional changes negatively affect the responsiveness, efficiency, and dynamic ability of the piano, all of which can be improved through regulation.

 A piano in need of regulation can become an obstacle for a pianist, whether they realize it or not.
 It can impede a student’s learning process, introduce unnecessary aggravation, or frustrate the advanced pianist’s ability to control the instrument.
 No amount of practice can compensate for a poorly maintained action.
 Unless adjustments are made, the piano will continue to fall further out of regulation, and become even more difficult to play.